nfabacus/CPPLearningChallenge/README.md

 Tues 11th Dec - Overloading function
 Sun 16th Dec - Loops and functions exercise WIP
 Sat 22nd Dec - WIP Data Validation from user input
+Wed 23rd Jan, 2019 - Review of the previous learning as it has been a while.